ivyldewitt/gc-go-projects/golang-log.md

 **Key Takeways & Points to Review**:

 * Const - a constant value, cannot be changed after being declared.
-* Numeral systems - ways we determine number types, including decimal, hexidecimal, etc.
+* Numeral systems - ways we determine number types, including decimal, hexadecimal, etc.

 **Any Reflections?**:
-Nothing to world-ending at the moment as I'm familar with Numeral Systems now.
+Nothing to world-ending at the moment as I'm familiar with Numeral Systems now.
 The idea of a const also is very intuitive, so for the most part isn't too difficult to get my head around.

 ## D6: Monday, August 7th, 2017